-This article provides a practical explanation of a Business Requirements Analysis.
-After reading, you’ll understand the basics of this powerful project management tool.
+Business Requirements Analysis: this article provides a practical explanation of a Business Requirements Analysis.
+Next to what it is, this article also highlights aslo what business requirements are, the functional and non-functional requirements, the framework of five basic steps and the pitfalls of this analysis.
+After reading, you’ll understand the basics of this project management tool.
+Enjoy reading!

 What is a Business Requirements Analysis?

 Business requirement analysis is a process in which the expectations and requirements of the users and stakeholders of a project or task are defined.
 The analysis of business needs is a comprehensive statement of what the outcome of a project or task should be.

 This document contains a step-by-step procedure to record all requirements related to a project or task.
 Good requirements are defined in such a way that they can be documented and are useful and measurable.

 Projects need full consensus about what all stakeholders want and do not want to achieve with it.
 It’s important this is done during the initial phase, or the analysis phase.
 This is followed by steps from traditional project management methods, such as Six Sigma.